-The HSS Code of Conduct is designed to provide guidelines for appropriate student behavior while under the jurisdiction of the school, while at any school-sponsored function or when engaging in the activity will have impact on a Safe, Caring, and Orderly School environment.
+The HSS Code of Conduct is designed to provide guidelines for appropriate student behaviour while under the jurisdiction of the school, while at any school-sponsored function or when engaging in the activity will have an impact on a Safe, Caring, and Orderly School environment.

 Students have a responsibility to respect the rights and dignity of others and to become actively involved in their own academic learning and social growth.

 Our full code of conduct can be viewed in the HSS Student handbook by clicking on the link below.

 - respecting oneself, others and the school’s facility, resources and grounds

 - engaging in responsible behaviour in all learning and school activities (attend all classes regularly, be seated in your seat by the second bell, be prepared for class, complete all assignments, and use good manners and good common sense – to the best of one’s abilities)

 - modelling respectful and responsible behaviour to their peers and younger students, in the community and while acting as school ambassadors